 Your baby will receive some additional monitoring to help us understand the impact of the treatment on their time in hospital, and their health over the next two years.

 When your baby reaches the age when your pregnancy would have been 36 weeks, or when they are ready to go home (whichever is later), we will collect information about your baby’s health, their time in neonatal care and feeding.
-At this time, we will also ask you to complete a questionnaire asking about your experience of the trial.
+We will also ask you to complete a questionnaire asking about your experience of the trial.

 Is there a shopping voucher?